Zinnia Companion: The Perfect Flower For Your Garden

 Image of zinnia companion

-• Zinnia and sunflowers: These two flowers bloom at the same time and have similar colors, so they make a great companion planting.
-Image of Zinnia and sunflowers companion planting
+- Zinnia and sunflowers: These two flowers bloom at the same time and have similar colors, so they make a great companion planting.

-• Zinnia and cosmos: Cosmos are another summer flower that blooms in a variety of colors, so they can add some contrast to your zinnias.
-Image of Zinnia and cosmos companion planting
+- Zinnia and cosmos: Cosmos are another summer flower that blooms in a variety of colors, so they can add some contrast to your zinnias.

-• Zinnia and marigolds: Marigolds are known for their insect-repelling properties, so they can help to keep your zinnias healthy.
-Image of Zinnia and marigolds companion planting
+- Zinnia and marigolds: Marigolds are known for their insect-repelling properties, so they can help to keep your zinnias healthy.

-• Zinnia and lavender: Lavender is a fragrant herb that can add some height and interest to your zinnia planting.
-Image of Zinnia and lavender companion planting
+- Zinnia and lavender: Lavender is a fragrant herb that can add some height and interest to your zinnia planting.

-• Zinnia and ornamental grasses: Ornamental grasses can add some movement and texture to your zinnia planting.
-Image of Zinnia and ornamental grasses companion planting
+- Zinnia and ornamental grasses: Ornamental grasses can add some movement and texture to your zinnia planting.

 Post a Comment for "Zinnia Companion: The Perfect Flower For Your Garden"